The benefits of the keto diet.

-When you are following the keto diet, your body not only has insufficient glycogen to store as fat it also does not have enough glucose to use for your daily energy requirements.
+When you are following the keto diet your body has insufficient glycogen to store as fat.
+It also does not have enough glucose to use for your daily energy requirements.

-Once this has been depleted, which can take from a few days to a week, your body will convert to it’s second metabolic pathway: burning fat for fuel.
+Once this has been depleted the body will switch over to it’s second metabolic pathway: burning fat for fuel.

-Your liver works hard at metabolizing your fat (fatty acids) into acetyl-CoA giving your body ketones to be used generally and giving the keto diet it’s name.
+Your liver works hard at metabolizing your fat (fatty acids) into acetyl-CoA.
+Thus giving your body the ketones which give the keto diet it’s name.

 This is why calorie restricted diets don’t work

 So you can see the problem with focusing just on calories.

 The real problem is too many carbs, not too many calories.